jasninus/MiroARHackathon/README.md

 # MiroARHackathon
-A project based on Augmented Reality to measure the size of your foot, thereby assiting users on shoe size measurement at the convenience of their handheld device.
+A project based on Augmented Reality to measure the size of your foot, thereby assisting users on shoe size measurement at the convenience of their handheld device.

 Host - Miro, London, UK